 John Bramer is Chief of Staff of the SEI, Acting Director of the SEI Software Solutions Division, and Executive Director of SEI Washington, DC, Operations.
 The Software Solutions Division advances interdisciplinary science and technology and delivers solutions to assure the quality, timeliness, trust, and affordability of current and future software-reliant systems for the Department of Defense, federal government and industry.
 As Chief of Staff, Bramer oversees various aspects of SEI's internal operations including security, information technology, communications, staff relations, policy development, and community involvement.
 He has offices in Pittsburgh, Pennsylvania and Arlington, Virginia.

-Bramer, an associate fellow of the American Institute of Aeronautics and Astronautics (AIAA), joined the SEI in 2007 after 10 years with SRI International (formerly the Stanford Research Institute), an independent research institute in Silicon Valley.
-Bramer served in many roles at SRI, including systems engineer for DARPA's Global Hawk Unmanned Aerial Vehicle program, director of the Radio Science and Engineering Division, director of Engineering, and executive director of Washington, DC, operations.
+An Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA), Bramer joined the SEI in 2007 after 10 years with SRI International, formerly the Stanford Research Institute.
+Bramer’s roles at SRI included Systems Engineer for DARPA's Global Hawk Unmanned Aerial Vehicle program, Director of the Radio Science and Engineering Division, Director of Engineering, and Executive Director of Washington, DC, operations.
 Bramer was instrumental in establishing SRI's multimillion-dollar Harrisonburg, VA, Center for Advanced Drug Research.
 During his tenure, SRI’s business tripled to more than $300 million per year.

-Bramer earned a BS in Political Science from the U.S. Naval Academy, an MS in Aerospace Engineering from the U.S. Naval Postgraduate School, and an MBA from Duke University.
+Bramer earned a BS in Political Science from the U.S. Naval Academy.
+He earned an MS degree from the U.S. Naval Postgraduate School in Aerospace Engineering and an MBA from Duke University.